Measurement-induced purification in large-N hybrid Brownian circuits: Purification dynamics for subsystems

 From these relations, and the identity relating the two boundary effects, we may deduce

 at $\gamma\lesssim\gamma_c$ and $k\gtrsim k_c(\gamma)$.

-Because we may interpret the SWAP$_{AA'}$ operator shown in Fig. \ref{fig:kdependence} as acting either at the $t = 0$ boundary or at the $t = T$ boundary (this is equivalent to cyclically permuting the SWAP operator in the trace), the entropy $S^{(2)}_{k}$ can be identified as the Renyi-2 entropy of either a subsystem of fraction $k$ of the system $Q$ or of the reference $R$.
-As a result, Eq.~\eqref{eq:entropy-eqk} can be understood as the statement that for sufficiently large $k > k_c$, the mutual information between the $(1-k)N$ qubits in the subsystem $\overline{A}$ and the $N$ qubits in the reference $R$ vanishes identically, when measured by the disorder-averaged Renyi-2 entropy.
+Because we may interpret the SWAP$_{AA'}$ operator shown in Fig. \ref{fig:kdependence} as acting either at the $t = 0$ boundary or at the $t = T$ boundary (this is equivalent to cyclically permuting the SWAP operator in the trace), the entropy $S^{(2)}_{k}$ can be identified as the R\'enyi-2 entropy of either a subsystem of fraction $k$ of the system $Q$ or of the reference $R$.
+As a result, Eq.~\eqref{eq:entropy-eqk} can be understood as the statement that for sufficiently large $k > k_c$, the mutual information between the $(1-k)N$ qubits in the subsystem $\overline{A}$ and the $N$ qubits in the reference $R$ vanishes identically, when measured by the disorder-averaged R\'enyi-2 entropy.
 That is,

 where in the second line we have used the fact that $S^{(2)}(\overline{A},R) = S^{(2)}(A)$ because the state $\unrho(V)$ is pure.